Taking appointments and scheduling is an integral part of many small and large businesses.

 Where Simplybook.me beats Calendly:

 Simplybook.me is unique in that it offers a range of really good-looking, responsive website templates.
 This is great for those who are looking for both a booking app and a simple landing page in one.
-I have to say that for very little effort, you can get a very professional looking site, albeit a basic one.
+I have to say that for very little effort, you can get a very professional-looking site, albeit a basic one.

 The membership feature is also quite unique.
 This allows you to offer both discounts and treats to your members, for example, lower recurring payments.
 Having the ability to offer these types of incentives can only help boost sales and retain clients.

 Offering over 40 payment processors (including PayPal, Square and Stripe), Simplybook.me definitely beats Calendly’s two (PayPal and Stripe).
+It also beats Calendly when it comes to languages, offering a total of 15.

 Where Calendly wins: